Pac-Mania: Gameplay

-Pac-Mania is a maze game viewed from an oblique perspective and with a gameplay similar to the franchise's original installment.
-The player controls Pac-Man, a yellow circular creature that must eat all of the pellets in each stage while avoiding five colored ghosts named Blinky, Pinky, Inky, Clyde and Sue.
+Pac-Mania is a maze game viewed from an oblique perspective, with gameplay similar to the franchise's original installment.
+The player controls Pac-Man, who must eat all of the pellets in each stage while avoiding five colored ghosts: Blinky (red), Pinky (pink), Inky (cyan), Clyde (orange) and Sue (purple).
 Eating large Power Pellets will cause the ghosts to turn blue and flee, allowing Pac-Man to eat them for bonus points and send them to the house in the middle of the stage.
 Clearing the stage of dots and pellets will allow Pac-Man to move to the next.
+Mazes scroll both horizontally and vertically, and the left and right edges of some layouts wrap around to each other.
+Touching a non-vulnerable ghost costs the player one life.

 New to this game is the ability to jump over the ghosts, allowing Pac-Man to evade capture.
-Later levels of the game introduce two new ghosts, Funky and Spunky, who also have the ability to jump while in Sandbox Land and Jungly Steps.
+Later rounds of the game introduce two new ghosts, Funky (green) and Spunky (grey), who also have the ability to jump.
 While Pac-Man can still barely jump over Funky, it is impossible to jump over Spunky.
-Eating a certain number of pellets will cause a bonus item to appear in the middle of the stage, which Pac-Man can eat up for points.
+Eating a certain number of pellets will cause a bonus item to appear in the middle of the stage, which can be eaten for points.
 Some of these bonus items are called Special Items, which are items from later levels, or are Red and Green Power Pellets.
 Red Power Pellets double the point values of blue ghosts (this bonus is lost if Pac-Man loses a life), and Green Power Pellets temporarily increase Pac-Man's speed.
-If the player makes Pac-Man stay on the same stage for too long, his jump strength weakens until he cannot jump at all, making him unable to jump over Funky as well.
+If the player takes too long to clear a stage, Pac-Man's jumping power begins to decrease steadily until it is entirely lost.

+Four different mazes are available: Block Town, Pac-Man's Park, Sandbox Land, and Jungly Steps.
+Upon completing a set number of rounds in each maze, the player progresses to the next; after playing through all four, the cycle restarts.
+At the beginning of the game, the player can choose to start in any of the first three mazes and will earn a score bonus for choosing either Pac-Man's Park or Sandbox Land and completing the first round in it.

+The game ends when the player has either lost all lives or (depending on the machine setting) cycled through all four mazes a set number of times.